Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Results The code for the project is available on GitHub: https://github.com/ppilar/pcGAN .

-In the bottom row, approximations of the generated distributions as obtained via the minibatches are depicted.
-It is apparent that the mixtures of Gaussians approximate them reasonably well, with larger batch sizes typically giving better results.
+In Table \ref{tab:ds1_eval_metrics}, we evaluate the performance of the different models in terms of the evaluation metrics defined in Section \ref{sec:eval}.
+The results for the constraint distributions are well reflected here and the unconstrained versions of the GAN tend to perform worse than both the pcGAN and the method of \citet{Wu2020} on metrics other than the F1 score.
+When considering the F1 score, pcGAN is ahead of the unconstrained models.
+Between the pcGAN and \citet{Wu2020}, pcGAN outperforms \citet{Wu2020} in all metrics apart from $d_F$, where the method of \cite{Wu2020} is slightly better.
+This makes sense since $d_F$ only evaluates agreement of the first and second-order moments of the distribution; the latter are precisely what the method of \cite{Wu2020} constrains.

+In addition to the pcGAN, results for combinations of the other GAN variants with the probabilistic constraint are also given in the table.
+It is apparent that adding the constraint also leads to improved performance of the other models.
+In Appendix \ref{app:constrained_plots}, a plot visualizing the constraint fulfillment equivalent to Fig. \ref{fig:ds1_overview} is given for the different constrained GANs.

+In Fig. \ref{fig:ds1_omega_comp}, the impact of the global weighting factor $\lambda$ is investigated.
+A clear improvement with increasing $\lambda$ is visible for most of the metrics, up to $\lambda \approx 100$.
+Overall, the value $\lambda=500$ appears to be a good choice.
+The fact that $d_F$ and $F_1$ also improve indicates that the constraints help to produce a better diversity of samples.

+In Fig. \ref{fig:ds1_bs_comp}, we consider the impact that the batch size and the historical averaging have on the results.
+Both $d_F$ and constraint fulfillment improve with increasing batch size, although we observe diminishing returns for batch sizes larger than $256$.
+The inclusion of historical averaging improves $d_F$, with higher values of $\epsilon$ yielding larger improvements, whereas constraint fulfillment $\bar V_c$ is only weakly affected by the choice of $\epsilon$ and the metric $\bar V_f$ is negatively affected. $F_1$ seems to be largely unaffected by the batch size and somewhat negatively affected by large values of $\epsilon$.
+The larger the batch size, the smaller the impact of historical averaging.

+In Table \ref{tab:ds1_match_opt_comp}, the different options for the $f$-divergence~$h$ used for matching the statistics are evaluated.
+The results indicate that the Jeffreys divergence performs slightly better than the KL divergence, and the total variation is notably worse than the other two options.
+Furthermore, we observe that increasing the factor $\epsilon$ for the historical averaging tends to improve the results for the total variation and the KL divergence, but slightly decreases the performance in case of Jeffreys divergence.

+We conclude that the probabilistic constraint holds promise for improving the performance of many different GAN variants.
+When training the pcGAN, larger batch sizes are advantageous.
+For smaller batch sizes, the historical averaging can yield improvements.
+When choosing the $f$-divergence for matching the constraints, the KL divergence or the Jeffreys divergence should be selected rather than the total variation.
+The weighting parameter $\lambda$ is essential to consider when tuning the pcGAN.

-The architectures used for discriminator and generator were inspired by the DCGAN architecture and a batch size of 256 was used for training, together with the ADAM optimizer \citep{Kingma2014}.
+The architectures used for the discriminator and generator were inspired by the DCGAN architecture and the ADAM optimizer \citep{Kingma2014} was used for optimization.
+A discussion on the runtime of the different models is given in Appendix \ref{app:runtime}.
 A detailed description of the architecture, settings for the training procedure, and samples as obtained from the different models can be found in Appendix \ref{app:toy}.

-\subsection{IceCube-Gen2 radio signals}
+\subsection{IceCube-Gen2 Radio Signals}